yesihaveidea/myrtille/DOCUMENTATION.md

 ## Enterprise Mode
 When enabled, the enterprise mode authenticates users against a domain and allows administrators to create hosts connections which can be restricted to the security groups the authenticated users belongs to.
+**CAUTION** This requires the myrtille machine to have joined the domain or be able to resolve the domain controller FQDN or IP.

 The enterprise mode provides the following additional features:
 - Authenticate users against a domain/active directory instead of a host they wish to connect to